Newark Northgate railway station: History

 The station opened without any ceremony.
-The first train of passengers from the north arrived at 6.38 am and those from the south arrived at 8.05 am.
-The buildings comprised a booking-office, cloak room, first and second class ladies’ and other waiting rooms, and a large refreshment room 51 ft by 21 ft, and a smaller one 21 ft by 14 ft.
+The first train of passengers from the north arrived at 06:38 and those from the south arrived at 08:05.
+The buildings comprised a booking office, cloakroom, first and second class ladies’ and other waiting rooms, with a large refreshment room 51 ft by 21 ft and a smaller one 21 ft by 14 ft.
 The platforms were 435 ft long, with awnings provided for 50 ft of their length.
-There was a coal depot, goods warehouse and sheds to accommodate 4 locomotives.
+There was a coal depot, goods warehouse and sheds to accommodate four locomotives.